 In an age where the kitchen in a house is the entertaining hub and the place anyone visiting seems to spend the most time, I sometimes find it hard not to compare my kitchen to friends’ gorgeous kitchens (online and in real life) and feel a little “womp, womp…” about mine.
+I even get a little jealous over things like my friend’s Marble dining table.
+It’s just silly things like that though.
 If I were starting from scratch or my kitchen needed a gut job, there are definitely things I would do differently.
 I would take down a bit of wall and create an “L” shape so I could have upper and lower cabinets and more perimeter counter space.
 I would move the island perpendicular to where it is now.
 I would situate the sink so it looked out over the back yard.

 I think we have all heard the phrase, “Comparison is the thief of joy,” and, man, was I feeling that after awhile looking at other kitchens and thinking about all the things that were “wrong” with mine.
 Things I couldn’t change unless I was going to rip out everything and spend $100,000+ to do it all over.
 That was never part of the plan when we bought this house, though, so I had to come up with some ideas for facelifting that would have major impact on a much smaller budget.
 I also had to decide to look at the positive and embrace the good instead of allowing myself to focus on what I couldn’t have.
 And you know what?
 Two years and a lot of hard work later, I really do love my imperfect kitchen.
 Here’s how I came to love what I have and how I chose the changes I would make.